vboussange/EvoId.jl/docs/src/index.md

     "examples/delta_competition_example.md",
     "examples/changing_environment.md",
     "examples/sympatric_speciation.md",
-    "examples/gradient_establishment.md",
+    "examples/gradient.md",
     "examples/genetic_structure.md",
     ""
     ]
 Depth = 2
 ```
 ## How it works
-There general workflow to launch any simulation is the following
+General workflow to launch any simulation is the following

 - [Define the combination of vector spaces you are interested in.](manual/space.md)
 - Define birth and death function, that depend on agents position in the space